 Why do spreadsheets go wrong?

-I think that that there are six broad reasons why spreadsheets go wrong.
+I think there are six broad reasons why spreadsheets go wrong.

 1. Spreadsheets are badly structured